 24 Mar Plagued by migraines?
-Vitamin B2 could help as well as a prescription drug
+Vitamin B2 could help as well as an Rx

 As I just lost most of my day yesterday to one doozy of a menstrual migraine, I have migraines on my mind, so I figured I’d write about them today.